Graduate programs

 Do I need to demonstrate a research ability to be admitted?

 We look for evidence of research ability and certainly value it.
 We recognize, however, that not all students have had the opportunity to engage in research.
+Applicants are encouraged to submit a research-related writing sample, such as a course paper or proposal, as evidence of research ability.

 -